-Google Chrome allows you to create desktop applications from a Web page?
-In fact, as indicated in the menu item, it is simply allowed to create a shortcut to a shortcut that - in turn - opens a window without the address bar and without all the "frills" of the browser.
+Google Chrome allows you to create desktop applications from a web page?
+In fact, as indicated in the menu item, it is just possible to create a shortcut to a shortcut which - in turn - opens a window without address bar and without all the "frills" of the browser.
 This does not mean that we have created a desktop application, we only created a link to the same Google Chrome mode - so to speak-chrome-less.

 Feature simle, but more ambitious, had already been proposed by the Mozilla Foundation in 2007, through the project PRISM .
 This is definitely the most versatile and articulate, also accompanied by a useful extension that allows you to create desktop applications menu of FireFox, like Google Chrome .

 However, both solutions are far from the technology Adobe AIR .
-Before anyone mistake them it is worth noting the differences between a desktop shortcut that opens a window with a menu and a desktop application real hard.
+Before anyone to confuse it should be noted the substantial differences between a desktop shortcut that opens a window with a menu and a desktop application and its true.

 Adobe AIR , in fact, unlike the solutions offered by Google Chrome and Prism allows you to:

 - Virtually complete access to the system running the application, with the ability to read and write files.
-Possibility to extend its functionality through DLLs (dynamic link library), extensions, and third-party products such as SHU Player (see Deploying Adobe AIR applications: by AIR Badges Player to SHU )
+Possibility to extend its functionality through DLLs (dynamic link library), extensions, and third-party products such as SHU Player (see Deploying Adobe AIR applications: AIR Badge at SHU Player )

 - Manages the application as the other system applications: Install and Uninstall